Child Support Attorney

-When child support arrangements are created, they are based on the current situations of both parents.
+When financial arrangements are created, they are based on the current situations of both parents.
 However, if there is a significant change in either parent’s living situation, the support payments may be modified.
-Job loss, a promotion or an involuntary change in hours could all contribute to child support modifications.
+Job loss, a promotion or an involuntary change in hours could all contribute to modifications.

-If you are interested in having your child support payments modified, it’s important to remember that you are responsible for your current payments until a judge issues a new order.
+If you are interested in having your payments modified, it’s important to remember that you are responsible for your current payments until a judge issues a new order.

 Contact An Experienced Lawyer